DreymaR/BigBagKbdTrixPKL/README.md

 * **FAST LANE:** If you simply want "vanilla Colemak" on a US/ANSI keyboard, just run EPKL.exe and type!
     - If you insist on having the Caps key as Backspace instead of the superior and wonderful Extend key...
     - ...in the [Layouts Default file][LayDef] find the `;QWCLK = BACK` etc line and remove that semicolon.
+* Run EPKL.exe inside its main folder in any way you like!
+Check its tray menu in the bottom right-hand corner.
+* To choose a layout variant, select the Layouts/Settings menu option.
+The EPKL Settings User Interface pops up.
+* Choose a layout with your keyboard type, variant/locale and Curl/Angle/Wide etc preferences.
+    - There are two main layout types: VK which only moves your keys, and eD which maps each shift state.
+    - There are several premade Locale variants, if you need to type in other languages.
+Check out which variants exist.
+    - There are several ergonomic variants, which you can read about in the Big Bag: Curl(DH), Angle, Wide, Sym etc.
-* If you do want to choose a variant, rename the Override_Example file to `EPKL_Layouts_Override.ini`.
+* If you want to choose layouts manually instead, rename the Override_Example file to `EPKL_Layouts_Override.ini`.
     - There can be a [Layouts_Default][LayDef] and a [Layouts_Override][LayOvr] file.
 Override entries take precedence.
-* Choose a layout with your keyboard type, locale and Curl/Angle/Wide etc preferences, by shorthand or full name.
-    - There are two main layout types: VK which only moves your keys, and eD which maps each shift state.
-    - There are some premade Locale variants, if you need to type in other languages.
-Check out which variants exist.
-    - There are different ergonomic variants, which you can read about in the Big Bag: Curl(DH), Angle, Wide, Sym etc.
 * In your `EPKL_Layouts_Override.ini`, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
     - There are KbdType (@K) etc shortcuts, but you could also type the path to a layout folder out in full.
     - The format is: `layout = ‹layout folder›:‹menu entry›,‹2nd layout folder›:‹2nd menu entry›` etc.
-* Now, run EPKL.exe inside its main folder in any way you like!
-Check its tray menu in the bottom right-hand corner.
+* To use the chosen layout(s) and settings, select the Refresh EPKL menu option.

 More Know-How
 -------------